com-480-data-visualization/project-2023-darlene-s-data-vizards/README.md

 ### Related work

 This data was discovered at the following [link](https://github.com/rfordatascience/tidytuesday/tree/master/data/2023/2023-03-14/) by us.
-There, is is mentioned that the European Drug Development dataset that they made available was first found and presented [here](https://towardsdatascience.com/dissecting-28-years-of-european-pharmaceutical-development-3affd8f87dc0) by Miquel Girotto.
+There, is  mentioned that the European Drug Development dataset that they made available was first found and presented [here](https://towardsdatascience.com/dissecting-28-years-of-european-pharmaceutical-development-3affd8f87dc0) by Miquel Girotto.

 In his short analysis, he talks about some of the points which interest us, like the fact that complex diseases are under still active development.
 However, there isn't a mention of any sort of time-based correlation with epidemic diseases, nor diversity in each field.